Contact Us

 Minor Costs: Infrastructure

-Security solutions require computers (CPU, memory), disk storage, etc. However, with virtualization, these requirements tend to be minor and easily absorbed in the general IT budget.
-In recent years, security solutions also became more efficient, rendering these costs negligible.
+Security solutions require computers (CPU, memory), disk storage, etc. However, with virtualization, these requirements tend to be minor and easily absorbed by the general IT budget.
+In recent years, security solutions also became more efficient and hardware more powerful, rendering these costs negligible.

 The “Hidden” Costs: Personnel

 People can be the single largest budget line.
-That is one reason why spending more on software can be a good idea if your people are more effective.
+That is one reason why spending more on software can be a good idea if it allows your people to be more effective.
 Compensation is region-dependent and difficult to estimate, but the ratio of people to databases is something you can better predict.

-These ratios depend significantly on the level of personnel, the expected level of security, and the “pressure” you apply:
+These ratios depend significantly on the skill level of your personnel, the expected level of security, and the “pressure” you apply:

 • Reactive / Maintenance approach: 1 person per 40-60 production databases.
 At these ratios, you rely a lot on automation and can’t pay a lot of attention to each environment.
-In this case, the objective is to minimize cost, and you are more likely to use more security personnel and fewer DBAs.
-However, it is beneficial to have skilled database personnel on hand to provide the needed additional knowledge and skill.
+In this case, the objective is to minimize cost, and you are likely to use more security personnel and fewer DBAs.
+However, it is beneficial to have skilled database personnel on hand to provide the unavoidable additional knowledge and skills.

 Determining whose job it is to “do security” and how many people to assign is a much broader subject than this article allows.
 But in broad strokes, you can estimate where you stand on human capital.

 Non-production databases or databases without sensitive information require far less work to achieve extreme ratios.
-In reality, they are usually handled as a side task for existing security or DBA personnel.
+In reality, they are usually handled as a side task for existing security and DBA personnel.

 A Quick Reality Check